hashicorp/terraform-provider-azuread/docs/resources/application.md

 # Resource: azuread_application

 Manages an application registration within Azure Active Directory.
+In the Azure portal an application registration is referred to as an "Enterprise application".

 ## API Permissions